Artist Community Login Donate

 2. Read the Grant Guidelines to get all the essential details about the grant.
 Still have questions?
 Consult the Frequently Asked Questions below.

-3. Attend a drop in video call session with a grants manager to ask questions about your application, schedule a phone call, call 604-336-0626 ext 103, or email [email protected] with questions.
+3. Attend a drop in video call session with a grants manager (coming soon!) to ask questions about your application, schedule a phone call, call 604-336-0626 ext 103, or email [email protected] with questions.

 4. Work with your collaborators to complete the application questions in the Word Document for Reference.
 Be sure to refer to the grant guidelines for the adjudication rubric and guides for filling out the form.